smuzaffarov/smuzaffarov.github.io/README.md

 Hope you will find this site and this project useful =)) I will leave all links on every node that I use and maybe it will make it easier for you to find and download the necessary packages!
-All files that I provided in the Project you can download *(Its going to be in ZIP format)* Interesting information: I deleted some of the history from GitHub because the repository size became more than 800 MB, and the only option I had was to delete the file from all actions, history, and the repository
+All files that I provided in the Project you can download *(Its going to be in ZIP format)* Interesting information: I deleted some of the history from GitHub because the repository size became more than 800 MB, and the only option I had was to delete the file from all actions, history, and the repository (I used git-filter-repo)

 ---